Exploring Cosmos Staking: A Guide to Staking ATOM

 How Much Can You Make Staking Cosmos?

-At the current ATOM staking APY of 18.8%, if you have 100 ATOM tokens then after a year of staking without compounding, you’ll earn 18.8 additional ATOM tokens.
-Your rewards can increase by compounding the staking rewards with platforms like Polli.co.
+At the current ATOM staking APY of 17%, if you have 100 ATOM tokens, then after a year of staking without compounding, you’ll earn 17 additional ATOM tokens.
+Your rewards can compound by staking on platforms like Polli.co.

 How Long Do You Have to Stake Cosmos?

-While there is no minimum staking period for Cosmos, take note that the unstaking period is at 21 days.
-Also called unbonding, unstaking is when you disconnect your assets from the Cosmos validators and network.
-You will be unable to use your assets during this period and you will not earn any rewards.
+While there is no minimum staking period for Cosmos, take note that the unstaking period is 21 days.
+Also called unbonding, unstaking is the process of disconnecting your assets from the Cosmos validators and network.
+You will be unable to use your assets during this period, and you will not earn any rewards.

 Editor’s Note: This article was originally published in November 2024 but has been updated with new information.